Redbone Coonoodle (Redbone Coonhound & Poodle Mix): Info, Pictures, Characteristics & Facts

 Are These Dogs Good for Families? 🏡

-Redbone Coonoodles make great family pets and like when you include them in family functions.
-They may be a little too big for toddlers, but anyone older than that will likely have a best friend for years.
+Redbone Coonoodles make great family pets, and they like it when you include them in family functions.
+They may be too big for toddlers, but anyone older than that will likely have a best friend for years.
 They love to play and will often coax family members into games.

 Does This Breed Get Along with Other Pets? 🐶 😽